cfw-guide/dsi.cfw.guide/docs/fr_FR/faq.md

 Parce que hiyaCFW n'a pas beaucoup d'utilité fonctionnelle et constituait une partie problématique et confuse du guide pour de nombreux utilisateurs, elle a été déplacée vers le [wiki DS-Homebrew](https://wiki.ds-homebrew.com/hiyacfw/installing).
 - Si le lien vers la page en question provient d'un autre guide, les instructions que vous suiviez étaient très probablement périmées.
 Veuillez plutôt utiliser ce guide, car il est maintenu en permanence par les développeurs de ces projets

+## What happened with Lazy DSi Downloader?
+How do I install CFW without it?
+Lazy DSi Downloader was a program that essentially allowed you to skip the manual setup process by downloading and placing the necessary files and folders on your SD card.
+However, due to the way it was programmed and distributed, many users encountered various issues and ended up having to do the manual set up, as it was quicker and/or easier than fixing whatever was causing the issue.

+To avoid more users encountering these issues, we no longer recommend using Lazy DSi Downloader, and instead [doing the manual setup](get-started.html) is the recommended way to go.
+- If you were linked to this guide by a third party that recommended using Lazy DSi Downloader, the instructions you were following were most likely outdated.
+Please use this guide instead, as it is maintained constantly by the developers of these projects.

 ## Quel type de carte SD dois-je utiliser ?
 - Vous devez acheter une carte SD d'une marque de confiance
 - Une carte SD de taille normale ou une carte microSD avec un adaptateur fonctionneront toutes les deux
 - Toute capacité comprise entre 1 Go et 2 To fonctionnera.
 Pour un usage général, 8 Go suffisent
     - Certains logiciels, comme hiyaCFW, peuvent avoir des temps de chargement plus longs avec des cartes SD de plus grande capacité
 - La classe de vitesse 8 ou plus est recommandée

 ## Puis-je utiliser ma carte SD DSi sur d'autres systèmes ?